 Error 4xx occurs if the client types an incorrect URL, tries to access the page via an invalid link, or fails to pass authorization.
 This can happen when there is a problem with the state of the resource, a prerequisite error, a prohibited HTTP method is used, etc.

 To check how site pages were indexed, which of them have already been indexed, and to find out what problems have arisen in the course of this process, use the features of the Index Coverage report tool.
 Video tutorials demonstrate how to use the analytics service correctly.
+For more info, watch the video by Daniel Waisberg:

 How to check the issue?